Skip to Content

 Monsoon rains, scarce supplies, dense mountainous jungle, tigers, snakes, leeches and a determined enemy, all combined to make this an operation like no other.
 Eminent historian, Richard Duckett, given exclusive access to private family files, has produced an extraordinary biography of an exceptional man, exploring Edgar’s truly fascinating life 'warts and all'.

-Death and Heroes: Army Chaplains in WW2 by Ian Pegg (PRE-ORDER: Publication May 2025)
+Death and Heroes: Army Chaplains in WW2 by Ian Pegg (PRE-ORDER: Publication Summer 2025)

 Sale Price:£20.00 Original Price:£22.00